vmware-tanzu/tanzu-framework/docs/cli/style_guide.md

 ```
 ```
 $ Tanzu namespace get EXAMPLE
-Namespace EXAMPLE not found.
+Error: Namespace EXAMPLE not found.
 Try 'tanzu namespace list' to see available options
 ```

 Use context in error messages to ease recovery